JimYang9788/hugo-personal/content/about/_index.md

 * Option Volatility & Pricing By NatenBerg
 * Hands on Machine Learning

-I am almost graduating, and I am planning on travelling around the world after I graduate.
+I am almost graduating, and I am planning on joining AISEC and travelling around the world after I graduate.

 Feel free to reach me at jyang9788@gmail.com